Qualifications for Registration STR , STR-C & STR-CT

 Or, evidence of having read, studied and gained fluency with the classic works in Sandplay: Dora Kalff’s Sandplay: A Psychotherapeutic Approach to the Psyche; Estelle L. Weinrib’s Images of the Self: The Sandplay Therapy Process; and H.G.
 Wells’ Floor Games.
 Evidence will be provided by successfully passing the Association’s online quiz designed for this purpose.
 See the “Assessments” tab for the Quiz on Sandplay Fundamentals.

-10. Consultation by a Registered Sandplay Therapist – Consultant – STR-C, or STR-CT, totaling 50 hours, a minimum of 10 which must be individual supervision, the balance of which may be group or individual supervision.
+9. Consultation by a Registered Sandplay Therapist – Consultant – STR-C, or STR-CT, totaling 50 hours, a minimum of 10 which must be individual supervision, the balance of which may be group or individual supervision.
+A minimum of ten -10- consultation sessions must be done with two or more consultants for a variety of experience.
 Must present a minimum of 5 times in group meetings of 110 minutes.

 Please note that the review session is to demonstrate a growing level of understanding and is not to be construed as as evidence of perfection.
 We can never understand all that transpires in Sandplay.
 What the Registration Committee is looking for is an understanding of what questions to be asking oneself when working with a case; what resources to use to deepen understanding; what is problematic with a particular case and how to deal with that situation.